-Commencement Term 18 March 2019 The agreement has no fixed term and may be terminated by either the Company or Mr Taylor with 2 months' notice or without notice by the Company in the event of a material breach or misconduct by Mr Taylor.
-Details Mr Taylor's remuneration as Chief Operating Officer included total fixed remuneration (TFR) of \$315,000, including a base salary, superannuation and car allowance.
+The agreement has no fixed term and may be terminated by either the Company or Mr Taylor with 2 Term including a base salary, superannuation and car allowance.
 Certain benefits such as car parking, mobile phone expenses and use of laptop are also provided.
-His remuneration also included STI of up to 30% of his base salary and long term incentives of up to 40% of his TFR in the form of share rights, as determined by the Board from time to time.
-No share rights were issued during the year.
+His remuneration also included STI of up to 50% of his base salary and long term incentives of up to 50% of his TFR in the form of share rights, as determined by the Board from time to time.
+During the year 226,830 share rights were issued to Mr Taylor.
 Mr Taylor is responsible for management of the Group's operations and reports to the Executive Chairman.

-Mr Taylor's TFR was increased to \$350,000 from 1 July 2021 upon his appointment as Chief Executive Officer.
-He is eligible for annual STI of up to 50% of his TFR and annual LTI of up to 50% of his TFR, as determined by the Board from time to time.
+Taylor.

+Details Mr Taylor's remuneration as Chief Executive Officer included total fixed remuneration (TFR) of \$350,000,